In Conclusion WCC

 Hence all belief's, consciously or unconsciously, employ a slightly different twist to

-qualify Deity/God by way of power.
+qualify Deity by way of power.
 As a result, the world has and continues to live with the idea that

 the idea of what constitutes the good varies widely throughout the world.